Psychosomatic Medicine Fellowship

 The NYU Clinical Cancer Center’s Supportive Services Program provides emotional and practical support services to enhance the quality of life for patients living with cancer, their family members, loved ones and caregivers.
 The Psycho-Oncology Program provides psychiatric evaluations and referrals, crisis intervention, psychopharmacological assessment and treatment, counseling, clinical staff training, patient seminars and workshops, pain management, palliative care, physician and clinical staff consultation, and inpatient services coordination.

 The formal curriculum provides fellows with a theoretical body of knowledge relevant to psychiatric services in medically and surgically complex patients.
-Teaching faculty come from multiple psychiatric, medical and surgical specialty areas from all three hospitals, such as from Palliative Care, Pain Medicine, Internal Medicine, Bariatric Surgery, Neurology, Neuropsychology, Health Psychology and Addiction Medicine, among others.
+Teaching faculty come from multiple specialty areas from all three hospitals, reproductive psychiatry, neurology, neuropsychology, health psychology and addiction psychiatry, among others.
 Weekly seminars taught by the faculty alternate with clinical case conferences and literature reviews presented by the fellows.
 Additionally, each of the three CL teaching services incorporates its own unique set of weekly academic conferences and teaching rounds.
 Fellows also attend weekly Psychiatry Grand Rounds at NYU.

 Application materials for the upcoming training year may be submitted beginning May 1st.
-Interview dates are selected for end of August – October 1, 2015.
+Interview dates begin in September 2016, and typically finish by mid-November.
 Applicants in Psychosomatic Medicine should apply through the NRMP Specialties Match Program.
 ERAS applications will not be used.
 The complete core application should be emailed in PDF form to Ms. Young-Nuzzi.

 - Please email all core application materials at once